 - rapid changes in air pressure while diving

-- use of recreational drugs, such as cocaine and methamphetamine
+- inhaling recreational drugs, such as marijuana or crack cocaine

 Factors that increase the likelihood of a pneumomediastinum include:

-- Age: Babies and children may be at greater risk of the condition than adults because their chest tissues are less stiff, resulting in an easier path for air movement.
+- Age: Compared with adults, babies and children may be at increased risk of pneumomediastinum.
+This is because their chest tissues are more flexible, allowing an easier path for air movement.

 - Sex: Approximately

-A doctor will take a medical history and perform a physical examination to diagnose pneumomediastinum.
-They will probably listen to the chest with a stethoscope.
+To diagnose pneumomediastinum, a doctor will take a medical history and perform a physical examination.
+The latter will involve listening to the chest with a stethoscope.

-- Chest X-ray: This test takes pictures of the chest and upper abdominal organs to look for the underlying cause of the air leakage.
+- Chest X-ray: This test uses X-rays to create images of the chest and upper abdominal organs.
+It can help detect the presence of air and diagnose the condition.

-- Ultrasound: This test uses sound waves to look for air outside the lungs.
+- Ultrasound scan: This test uses sound waves to check for air outside the lungs.
 It can provide instant results and does not use X-rays.
-A medical gel is placed on the skin so that the ultrasound wand can visualize structures inside the chest

-Other less commonly used tests may be done to identify or confirm an underlying medical condition.
+Other tests can sometimes help to identify or confirm pneumomediastinum and its underlying cause.
 These include:

-- Bronchoscopy: This procedure examines the airways of the lungs, using a thin tube fitted with a light and camera.
-The tube is inserted through the nose or mouth until it enters the bronchi and small airways of the lungs.
+- Bronchoscopy: This procedure examines the airways within the lungs using a thin tube that has a light and camera.
+A surgeon inserts the tube through the nose or mouth and into the bronchi and small airways of the lungs.